 - It is important to know that HPV (human papilloma virus) has been shown to remain on toys and vibrators even after cleaning.

 What if you have a sexually transmitted infection (STI)?

 - Testing and treatment is available at M.S.
 Shook Student Health Service.

 - Notify your partner(s) so they can be evaluated and treated and will not infect or reinfect others.

 - Refrain from sexual activity until you and your partner(s) have completed the entire treatment, even if your symptoms disappear before the treatment is finished.

-- Talk with a healthcare provider at ASU Student Health Services about ways to reduce reoccurrences and minimize the risk of infection to future partners if you have an infection that is not curable.
+- Talk with a healthcare provider at M.S.
+Shook Student Health Service about ways to reduce reoccurrences and minimize the risk of infection to future partners if you have an infection that is not curable.